|

 had been the private hunting domain of the Grelleys

-and was almost certainly cleared in the early 17th century to
+and was almost certainly cleared in the early 17th century to make

-for the growing English navy.
+growing English navy.

 Since medieval